 Water Resources Assessment and Planning Program

 The WRAP Program provides science, policy guidance, and technical assistance to decision‐makers and the public to ensure that the long term water needs of the Commonwealth’s residents, communities, and environment can be met.
-WRAP also provides technical and administrative staff to the Massachusetts Water Resources Commission (WRC).

-Key program areas include:
+Key program areas as described below.

 Staff operate the statewide Lakes and Ponds Program , offering technical assistance to communities and citizen groups, monitoring water quality at various public beaches to ensure public safety, and providing educational materials to the public about various lake issues.